- Home

 4. Inheritance Tax threshold frozen

-The current Inheritance Tax threshold, called the ‘nil-rate band’, will remain frozen yet again at £325,000 in the 2025/26 tax year.
+The current Inheritance Tax threshold, called the ‘nil-rate band’, has been frozen yet again at £325,000 in the 2026/27 tax year.
 It has stood at this level since April 2009, and any assets over and above this amount are usually subject to tax at 40%.
 There’s also a main residence allowance.
 This allowance applies in addition to the existing nil rate band, but only where the person who has died is transferring a property that was once their home, to their direct descendants (i.e. children or grandchildren).
 The residence nil-rate band is currently £175,000, having increased to this limit in April 2020.

 What can you do about it?